SAP-samples/cloud-extension-ecc-business-process/mission/cal-setup/CALS4H.md

 * SAP S/4HANA 2020 SP00 & SAP HANA DB 2.0 (based on SAP NetWeaver AS ABAP 7.55)
 * Windows Remote Desktop

+In the SAP S/4HANA system use client 100.
+The SAP S/4HANA 2020 CAL image includes a Windows system which already has SAP GUI and an installed SAP Cloud Connector (see the 'Welcome page' in the Windows Desktop once you activate and run the system).

 Also, in the section **Access Points** of your SAP Cloud Appliance Library image, add the ports for HTTP and HTTPS.
 In this mission, we have used for HTTP - 50000 and for HTTPS - 44300.
 Only after you allow these access points, the ports for HTTP and HTTPS will be opened.
 You find more information about the SAP S/4HANA trial systems in the following blog post and the Getting Started Guide: